Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether status and event log messages include a console color display code.
+Enables or disables including a console color display code in status and event log messages.
 The default is `true`.

 ### `log-destination`